NOAA-OAR-WPO-SDII/Data-Forums/_sources/prep/technical-notes.md

   - Your *Data Story*
   - A dataset and a question it could help answer when combined with other data
 - Familiarize yourself with:
-  - Basic Jupyter Notebook navigation
+  - Basic Jupyter Notebook construction - [Jupyter Notebook]
-  - How to open `.ipynb` files in a browser
-  - Where the resources are located in this Jupyter Book
+  - Where the resources are located in these pages

 ---